SEARCH THE POSTICU WEBSITE

 Use this Tool to Search the Entire Website

-Click to Return to Search Page VIEW SELECTED LIBRARY MEDIA Name of Media: Post-ICU Clinic Directory Author(s): Post-ICU Publisher or Source: Post-ICU Type of Media: One-Pager Media Originally for: Former ICU Patients, Former ICU Patients' Family Members, Friends or Caregivers, General Public Country of Origin: United States Primary Focus of Media: Post Intensive Care Syndrome (PICS) COVID-19 Related: No Description: ICUs have historically focused on survival as the single most important outcome of critical illness.
-Recent research has shown that most patient who survive their ICU stay develop a combination of cognitive impairment; emotional problems, including depression, anxiety, and posttraumatic stress disorder; physical weakness; and significant social and financial hardships.
-Together, this constellation of symptoms has been termed post-intensive care syndrome (PICS).
-The physical, psychological, and financial burden of caring for patients with PICS has common and predictable effects, including anxiety and depression, on family members of ICU survivors.
-These effects have been termed PICS-F, for the PICS effect on families.
-As understanding has improved of the impact that PICS and PICS-F have on quality of life, critical care providers have started to open specialized clinics to provide and coordinate care for ICU survivors and their families.
-These clinics are composed of an interdisciplinary team of professionals, including critical care and mental health physicians, nurses, physical and occupational therapists, and social workers.
-Their ultimate goal is to improve patients’ quality of life, ease caregiver burden on families, and work to restore patients to their prior level of functioning.
-To view the PDF, Article, Photo, or Chart, Click Icon: To view the attached Video media file, Click Icon: PostICU, Inc's library staff reviewed this copyrighted material contained in the library and reasonably believes that its inclusion in our library complies with the "Fair Use Doctrine" because: (1) our library's is for nonprofit and educational purposes; (2) the nature of the copyrighted work is related to our mission; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole is fair and reasonable; and (4) the potential market for or value of the copyrighted work will if impacted, should be enhanced, by its presence in our library.
+Click to Return to Search Page VIEW SELECTED LIBRARY MEDIA Name of Media: Post-ICU Syndrome Author(s): InnovaHUCI Publisher or Source: InnovaHUCI Type of Media: One-Pager Media Originally for: General Public Country of Origin: Spain Primary Focus of Media: Post Intensive Care Syndrome (PICS) COVID-19 Related: No Description: During recovery period patients could develop: Physical, Cognitive, and Psychiatric disabilities To view the PDF, Article, Photo, or Chart, Click Icon: To view the attached Video media file, Click Icon: PostICU, Inc's library staff reviewed this copyrighted material contained in the library and reasonably believes that its inclusion in our library complies with the "Fair Use Doctrine" because: (1) our library's is for nonprofit and educational purposes; (2) the nature of the copyrighted work is related to our mission; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole is fair and reasonable; and (4) the potential market for or value of the copyrighted work will if impacted, should be enhanced, by its presence in our library.

-Click to Return to Search Page VIEW SELECTED LIBRARY MEDIA Name of Media: Breaking it Down: Post Intensive Care Syndrome and Prevention - Part II Author(s): Annie Johnson Publisher or Source: Mayo Clinic Type of Media: Magazine Article Media Originally for: Former ICU Patients or Their Caregivers, General Public Country of Origin: United States Primary Focus of Media: Post Intensive Care Syndrome (PICS) COVID-19 Related: No Description: We are going to discuss Post Intensive Care Syndrome and Prevention Part II - what loved ones can do to help prevent PICS.
-It is not uncommon for loved ones to feel overwhelmed when in the intensive care unit.
-The ICU is a very unfamiliar and scary environment for most people, and caring for your critically ill loved one can seem like too much at times.
-However, the physical presence through voice and touch that a loved one can provide can be as therapeutically beneficial as many of the interventions provided by the medical team.
+Click to Return to Search Page VIEW SELECTED LIBRARY MEDIA Name of Media: Long Covid: The two sides of the coin Author(s): Gillian Moore Groarke, Dr. Publisher or Source: Irish Examiner Type of Media: Newspaper Article Media Originally for: General Public Country of Origin: Ireland Primary Focus of Media: Post Intensive Care Syndrome (PICS) COVID-19 Related: Yes Description: Since March, I have been working online with patients who have had a positive diagnosis for Covid-19.
+Many patients are still sick months after catching the virus as a result of post-viral symptoms.
+These symptoms are not just physical symptomatology we are seeing, but more psychological in nature.
+Patients both young and old are describing severe anxiety, pandemic insomnia, depression, OCD, fatigue and brain fog.
+While most patients recover within two weeks, those with so called 'long Covid' have symptoms that persist beyond a three-week period and up to 6 months after their positive diagnosis.
 To view the PDF, Article, Photo, or Chart, Click Icon: To view the attached Video media file, Click Icon: PostICU, Inc's library staff reviewed this copyrighted material contained in the library and reasonably believes that its inclusion in our library complies with the "Fair Use Doctrine" because: (1) our library's is for nonprofit and educational purposes; (2) the nature of the copyrighted work is related to our mission; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole is fair and reasonable; and (4) the potential market for or value of the copyrighted work will if impacted, should be enhanced, by its presence in our library.

 - Study Finds ICU Patients Who Survive Respiratory Condition May Suffer from Prolonged Post-Intensive Care Syndrome